 Picture this scenario.
-You are attempting to copy a large file from one directory to another or one system to another through command line.
-As you probably know, you will not see any indication of copy task if you’re using ‘cp’ command.
-You’ll just see an empty screen.
-You can’t be sure whether the copy process is going on or not, until the copy process is done.
-In such cases, you can use pv command to monitor the progress of data. pv, acronym of pipe viewer, command allows a user to see the progress of data through a pipeline, by giving the following information:
+You are trying to copy a large file from one directory to another or one system to another through command line.
+As you probably know, you will not see any indication of copy task if you're using 'cp' command.
+You'll just see an empty screen.
+You can't be sure whether the copy process is going on or not, until the copy process is completed.
+In such cases, you can use pv command to monitor the progress of data.
+The pv, acronym of pipe viewer, command allows a user to see the progress of data through a pipeline, by giving the following information:

 - total time elapsed,

 In this brief tutorial, we will see how and where to use pv command to monitor the progress of data in Unix-like systems.

 Install pv in Linux